SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 ROLES & PERMISSIONS:

-To view SMS provider configurations: READ permission for the permission type "SMS" To modify SMS provider configurations: ADMIN permission for the permission type "SMS"
+To view SMS provider configurations: READ permission for the permission type "SMS" To set or remove SMS provider configurations: ADMIN permission for the permission type "SMS"

 {{< /c8y-admon-req >}}